Functional endoscopic sinus surgery enlarges pathways to the sinuses. It is done using a special tube that can be passed through the nose.

 The sinuses are hollow areas in the skull that are arranged in pairs.
-Mucus and other fluids regularly drain from the sinuses through small pathways to the throat.
+Mucus and other fluids drain from the sinuses through small pathways to the throat.
 Blockage of these pathways can cause fluids to build up in the sinuses.
-This can cause pain and infections.
+This can cause pain and infection.

 |Copyright © Nucleus Medical Media, Inc.|

 Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

 - Problems from anesthesia, such as wheezing or sore throat

 - Damage to the optic nerve

 The surgical team may meet with you to talk about:

 - Anesthesia options

 - Current medicines, herbs, and supplements that you take and whether you need to stop taking them before surgery

 - Fasting before surgery, such as avoiding food or drink after midnight the night before